Guide to Adopting a Dog From a Shelter

 Expect Your Insides to Hurt

 When you go to a shelter for the first time, chances are good that the experience may be upsetting.
 During my time in animal welfare, I saw many first-timers moved to tears when they saw the rows of cages filled with eager dogs and cats.
-Others were so heartbroken, they refused to enter the premises and waited outside while a family member or friend picked a dog.
+Others were so heartbroken that they refused to enter the premises and waited outside while a family member or friend picked a dog.

 Perhaps the hardest-hitting is the noise that goes up whenever somebody walks through the kennels.
 Every dog begins to bark, paw at the gate or squish against the fencing just for a scratch.
 Like I said, a lot of people leave red-eyed.
 I've been told that visitors experience an immense sense of guilt when they visit.
-I'll tell you what I told them: You'll change a living creature's life and for him or her, that's like offering heaven.
+I'll tell you what I told them: you'll change a living creature's life and for him or her, that's like offering heaven.
 Don't let this fear of "leaving the others behind" stop you.

 How to Pick a Dog